AdvancedNormalizationTools/ANTsEcosystemOverview/README.md

-# ANTs Ecosystem Overview
+# ANTs Ecosystem Overview: Toward Practical, Integrative Pattern Theory

+Overall goal of ANTs Ecosystem:  Enable interpretable, visualizable mapping of high-dimensional spaces, starting with images but extending to modalities such as psychometric, genetics, clinical measurements, etc.

+* we will build towards this goal by demonstrating examples that build incrementally on each other

+# Schedule

-Brief introductory material showcasing R and Python wrapping of ANTs functionality
+Brief introductory material showcasing R and Python wrapping of ANTs functionality.

-# 9:15 - 10: Special Intro to ANTs (for ICERM grads and postdocs)
+## 9:15 - 10: Special Intro to ANTs (for ICERM grads and postdocs)

 * background (discussed in parallel with installation)